GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 If you want to use a TLS library other than [mbedTLS](https://tls.mbed.org) or [wolfSSL](https://www.wolfssl.com), review this section and read the [porting guide](https://github.com/googlecloudplatform/iot-edge-sdk-embedded-c/blob/master/doc/porting_guide.md) for details on configuring builds to support other TLS BSPs.
 All TLS implementations must meet the following requirements.

 * Server certificate root CA validation
-    * The TLS implementation must accept a series of root CA certificates stored on the client to determines whether the server certificate (provided at TLS handshaking) has been signed by one of the root CAs.
+    * The TLS implementation must accept a series of root CA certificates stored on the client to determine whether the server certificate (provided at TLS handshaking) has been signed by one of the root CAs.
         * The root certificates are currently provided in the [Google root CA PEM file](https://pki.google.com/roots.pem).
     * Requires an accurate clock.